Zeniscribbles/Zeniscribbles.github.io/essays/Reflection-on-AI-in-Class.md

+---
+layout: essay
+type: essay
+title: "A Reflection on AI use"
+# All dates must be YYYY-MM-DD format!
+date: 2024-12-16
+published: true
+labels:
+  - Electrical and Computer Engineering
+  - Software Reverse Engineering
+  - Good Coding Practices
+  - Coding Standards
+  - AI in Class
+---
 # Ah yes, the dreaded dilemma of using AI in education

 It’s quite the dilemma indeed, how much is too much, how little is not enough?
 I agree, AI can be detrimental to learning when abused.

 Unfortunately, our digital world is trekking on with or without us.
-Technology is outpacing the academic world, and students are racing to keep up with the expectation of future employers.
+Technology is outpacing the academic world, and students are racing

+to keep up with the expectations of future employers.<br><br>

+AI did impact my learning, in a beneficial way.
+It served me well as a guide and tutor.
+AI is already well and healthy in our real world,

+a great example of this is Google’s recent funded university project for using AI as a tool in cybersecurity.
+How useful AI is in

+addressing real-world software development is something different entirely.
+In my experience it can be very hit and miss, but that could

+just be my experience.
+Using AI did become challenging for in class WODs.
+I used AI as a tutor and teacher, so when I needed quick answers

+I usually got 20 suggestions of different approaches.
+Useful for learning and outside of class, but not in a timed WOD.
+Unfortunately,

+I do think that AI will eventually outpace software development, and so the academic world should take a dive and change its attention

+to technology for advancing and maintaining said AI.
+Easier said than done, but a necessity for future ICS students to have successful

-So here is what I think: study smarter, not harder, and become a lifelong learner.
-Take my experience with a grain of salt, from the perspective of an Electrical and Computer Engineering student taking an ICS course in software development:
+careers.
+So here is what I think, study smarter not harder and become a lifelong learner.
+Take my experience with a grain of salt, from the

+perspective of an Electrical and Computer Engineering student taking an ICS course in software development:<br><br>

 ## Experience WODs e.g. E18